 One of its most influential products is the Security Operating Platform which integrates Palo Alto’s products along with partner and customer apps, to guarantee superb protection of company endpoints, networks, and deployments to the cloud.

-Symantec – headquartered in Mountain View, California, Symantec was founded in 1982 and has annual revenue of $4.019 billion.
-Used by over 350,000 businesses, you should consider Symantec if you want products that are geared for small companies which incorporate their products into an Integrated Cyber Defense platform.
+Symantec – headquartered in Mountain View, California, Symantec was founded in 1982 and has an annual revenue of $4.019 billion.
+Used by over 350,000 businesses, you should consider Symantec if you want products that are geared for small companies that incorporate their products into an Integrated Cyber Defense platform.

 You may be familiar with Symantec’s products under the Norton and LifeLock brand names.
 These include endpoint security, encryption, antivirus, email security, network security, web gateway, cloud security, antivirus, identity theft protection, and website security.

 Regardless of the tools, techniques, platforms, and providers you use to help with cybersecurity, be diligent!
 Also, upgrade software frequently and stay apprised of new developments!
 Your company’s cyber-safety is a priority.